AudrisLocmelis/DSN/writing_a_blog_post/README.md

 * **.gitignore** - file specifying what types of files not to include in the repository
 * **README.md** - this file
 * **Copenhagen_AirBnB.ipynb** - project notebook
+* **Copenhagen_AirBnB_compliant.ipynb** - project notebook after review with verbose Markdown comments (and all the possible CRISP-DM etc. sections left and right)

 ## Data
 The data used is AirBnB data from Copenhagen, Denmark.